kaapana/kaapana/docs/source/getting_started/deployment.rst

   | Please make sure the :code:`nvidia-smi` command is working as expected!

 Before the example platform "Kaapana-platform" can be deployed, all dependencies must be installed on the server.
-To do this, you can use the :term:`server-installation-script`, located at :code:`kaapana/server-installation/server_installation.sh`, by following the steps listed below.
+To do this, you can use the :term:`server-deployment-script`, located at :code:`kaapana/server-installation/server_installation.sh`, by following the steps listed below.

 1. Copy the script to your target-system (server)
 2. Make it executable: